tldraw/tldraw/packages/tldraw/src/state/notes.md

 - When the history "does" the command, merge the "redo" data into the current `Data`.
 - When the history "undoes" the command, merge the "undo" data into the current `Data`.
 - When the history "redoes" the command, merge the "redo" data into the current `Data`.

+## onChange Events

+When something changes in the state, we need to produce an onChange event that is compatible with multiplayer implementations.
+This still requires some research, however at minimum we want to include:

+- The current user's id
+- The current document id
+- The event patch (what's changed)

+The first step would be to implement onChange events for commands.
+These are already set up as patches and always produce a history entry.